Thousands of sheep drown as Sudan ship sinks

-KHARTOUM (AFP) - An overladen ship crammed with thousands of sheep capsized on Sunday (June 12) off Sudan's Red Sea coast drowning the animals on board but with all crew surviving, port officials said.
+KHARTOUM • An overladen ship crammed with thousands of sheep capsized yesterday off Sudan's Red Sea coast drowning the animals on board but with all crew surviving, port officials said.

 The livestock vessel was heading from Sudan's port of Suakin to Saudi Arabia when it ran into trouble in the Red Sea.